canjs/can-connect-signalr/docs/getListData.md

 ## Setup
 If your `SignalR` hub conforms to the required interface (see [can-connect-signalr]), there is nothing you need to do to configure this method on the client.
-If the method name of the create end point on your `SignalR` hub deviates from the standard expected by `can-connect-signalr`, you can override `can-connect-signalr`'s default naming by providing this property with the name expected by your `SignalR` hub.
+If the method name of the `getListData` end point on your `SignalR` hub deviates from the standard expected by `can-connect-signalr`, you can override `can-connect-signalr`'s default naming by providing this property with the name expected by your `SignalR` hub.